Implement custom logger c# in GroupDocs.Redaction for .NET

 License Acquisition

-• Free Trial: Test out features with a temporary trial license.
+• Free Trial: Test the API with a temporary license.

-• Temporary License: Obtain access to all functionalities for a limited time.
+• Temporary License: Get full feature access for a limited period.

-• Purchase: Buy a full license for continuous use.
+• Purchase: Obtain a perpetual license for production deployments.

 using System;